LagoLunatic/wwrando/README.md

 ## Running the randomizer from source

-If you want to run the latest development/beta version of the randomizer from source, follow the instructions below.
+If you want to run the latest development version of the randomizer from source, follow the instructions below.
+Note that this is only recommended for advanced users or those interested in helping develop the randomizer.

 Download and install git from here: https://git-scm.com/downloads
 Then clone this repository with git by running this in a command prompt: